xzel23/cabe/Writerside/topics/cabe.md

 | STANDARD    | THROW_NPE     | ASSERT        | NO_CHECK      |
 | NO_CHECK    | NO_CHECK      | NO_CHECK      | NO_CHECK      |

-## What are Special Cases and Restrictions are known?
+## Things to note

+Here are some points that you should be aware of when using Cabe.

 ### Records